surfer190/fixes/docker/docker-commands-quick-start.md

     docker container start my_container

-> A container can be reffered to by its id or name
+> A container can be refered to by its id or name

 Run combines both create and start: